cebe/yii2-openapi/README.md

 ### `x-table`

 Specify the table name for a Schema that defines a model which is stored in the database.
+You can generate non-db model based on \yii\base\Model without migrations by setting `x-table: false`

 ### `x-pk`